-The overall score for this Request for Proposals is 66 percent, which makes this RFP a moderate to high risk for applicants.
+The overall score for this Request for Proposals is 66 percent, which makes this RFP a moderate to substantial risk for applicants.

 This request for proposals (“RFP”) is for the implementation of Head Start/Early Head Start Services, which provide programs to children six weeks to five years old for eight or ten hours per day and either 225 or 260 days per year.
 The birth-to-five system of early care and education is being redesigned to be administered through one system by the New York City Department of Education (“DOE”).
 This includes EarlyLearn NYC at the Administration for Children’s Services (“ACS”) and Pre-K for All and 3-K for All at the DOE.